Sung-Huan/ANNOgesic/docs/source/subcommands.rst

+.. _ANNOgesic's subcommands:

 ANNOgesic's subcommands
 ===============

 In general, the subcommands need at least one argument - the analysis folder.
 If it is not given, ANNOgesic assumes the current folder as the analysis folder.

+.. _The format of filename:

 The format of filename
 --------------------